Lacquer vs Polyurethane: What are the Differences?

 Banisters and Floors

-Since lacquer has an extremely glossy finish, it’ll show scratches on high-traffic areas, like floors.
+Since lacquer has an extremely glossy finish, it will show scratches on high-traffic areas, like floors.

 Because of this, you may need to opt for polyurethane because they offer more matte effects.
 You’ll also need to use the same finish on banisters to show consistency.